 Our LTIP is designed to link an executive's compensation to long-term shareholder value creation.
-The 2020 LTIP awards for NEOs included the following components:
+The 2021 LTIP awards for NEOs included the following components:

 Components % of Award Vesting Period Rationale PSUs 50% Performance-based vesting that cliff vests at the end of three years.
 Two balanced performance criteria (ROIC and relative TSR) are designed to provide pay-for-performance linkage.
 Cliff vesting supports long-term alignment with shareholder value and retention of the Company's NEOs.
 RSUs 25% Time-based vesting in three annual installments.
-Three-year vesting supports long-term alignment with shareholders, in conjunction with our stock ownership guidelines and retention of the Company's NEOs.
+Three-year vesting supports long-term alignment with shareholders, in conjunction with our stock ownership guidelines, and retention of the Company's NEOs.
 Stock Options 25% Time-based vesting in three annual installments.
 Actual value materializes only if the share price appreciates over the stock options' exercise price before the stock options expire.
 Supports share price performance and long-term alignment with shareholder value creation over the ten-year life of the option.

 PSU awards underscore our pay-for-performance philosophy, provide alignment with key long-term financial metrics and strengthen the performance-based aspects of our compensation program for executive officers and other direct reports to the CEO.
 The LDCC also considers RSUs and stock options to be performance-based, at-risk pay because their value depends on stock price fluctuation.
-The mix and balance of LTIP awards were chosen based on the LDCC's belief in performance-based compensation elements in the context of the Company's business strategy as well as market trends and relevant practices among peer companies.
-The target LTIP award value for each NEO is established each year to be generally in alignment with the market median value for long-term incentives.
-Despite the significant negative impacts from the COVID-19 pandemic on the ROIC component of the LTIP awards, the LDCC did not make any adjustment to the outstanding PSU awards.
+The mix and balance of LTIP awards were chosen based on the LDCC's belief in performance-based compensation elements in the context of the Company's business strategy, as well as market trends and relevant practices among peer companies.
+The target LTIP award value for each NEO is established each year to be generally in alignment with the market median value for long-term incentives, but also considers potential, performance, and certain other considerations.
+Despite the significant negative impacts from the COVID-19 pandemic on the ROIC component of the LTIP awards, the LDCC did not make any adjustments to the outstanding PSU awards to mitigate the impact of the COVID-19 pandemic.